NFL Rumors: Matthew Stafford Considering Trade To Los Angeles As Rams Could Dump Jared Goff

 As ESPN’s Jeremy Fowler reported, the soon-to-be former Detroit Lions quarterback has shown interest in being moved to the Rams after asking for a trade.

 “Matthew Stafford considers the Rams a viable contender in his trade market with the Lions,” he tweeted.

 “While it’s unclear what the Rams can do with Jared Goff’s long-term deal on the books, they’ve explored the possibilities with Stafford.”

 There have been a number of teams connected to Stafford since he reportedly asked the Lions to give him a fresh start.
-The upcoming offseason looks to be a busy one for quarterback changes, as many other starters are expected to change teams including Deshaun Watson, who has also asked his franchise for a trade.
+The upcoming offseason looks to be a busy one for quarterback changes, as many other starters are expected to change teams, including Deshaun Watson, who has also asked his franchise for a trade.

 It was not clear what kind of package the Rams could put together to offer Detroit, or whether they could top other potential suitors like the New York Jets and Miami Dolphins.
 Both of those teams have been mentioned in the mix for a new signal caller, and both have high first-round picks that could be used as part of a potential package.